Dictionary.com

 noun

-1. a form of contract bridge, esp at clubs and in competitions, in which the hands are kept as dealt and played by different players.
-The partners with the highest average score are the winners Also calledboard bridge Compare rubber bridge
+1. Also called: board bridge. a form of contract bridge, esp at clubs and in competitions, in which the hands are kept as dealt and played by different players.
+The partners with the highest average score are the winners Compare rubber bridge

-Origin of duplicate bridge1
+Origin of duplicate bridge

 First recorded in 1925–30